Eddie and Kelli Beach Fire Ecuador Cover Meet the Vanabonds

 About the Vanabond Tales

-The Vanabond Tales is for families big and small who want to explore without limits.
-With expertise in remote work, van and sail life, a respect for local culture and the environment, and a passion for tiny living, we aim to help others find their version of freedom.
+The Vanabond Tales is for families big and small who want to explore beyond the conventional path.
+With experience across van life, sail life, snowmad winters, remote work, and slow travel, we aim to help others find approaches that work for their own version of life on the move.

-Most of all, this space is about slow, self-directed travel regardless of the means.
-About venturing off the beaten path, discovering hidden destinations, and finding joy in the journey, no matter the distance or destination.
+Most of all, this space is about slow, self-directed travel — regardless of the means.
+About venturing off the beaten path, settling in rather than passing through, and finding joy in the journey, no matter the distance or destination.

 About You

-• Families longing for a slower, more intentional way to explore the world while balancing remote work and raising children.
+• Looking for a slower, more intentional way to explore the world while balancing work and family

 Where we have Traveled